-Disc Golf is an individual sport that combines the rules of golf with throwing a flying disc (golf discs).
+Disc golf is an individual sport that combines the rules of golf with throwing a flying disc (golf discs).
 While the sport has similarities to golf, the flight characteristics of the disc make for an entirely different challenge.
 With the option to change discs for each throw, from putters to midranges or drivers or even discs that go straight, left or right, the fun factor increases.
-And then there is the challenge of coping with changing weather conditions, such as wind and rain.
-But usually, it's a great walk in the park.

 The sport has a number of benefits over golf including: